Ezequiel Muñoz: Club career

+On January 14, 2022, he signs a contract with Estudiantes de La Plata.

 International career

 In 2009, Muñoz was called by the Argentina national team coach Diego Maradona for a friendly match against Panama in a squad exclusively formed with footballers based on the Argentine league.
 Nonetheless, he had to be left out after suffering the cruciate ligament injury to his knee.